Positive Patient Experiences

 Fun on Four

-Boasting a library, movie theatre, games nook, arts and crafts corner, outdoor plays pace and toys galore, Fun on Four is a place for the kids we support to relax, rewind and heal through happiness.
+Boasting a library, movie theatre, games nook, arts and crafts corner, and toys galore, Fun on Four is a place for the kids we support to relax, unwind and heal through happiness.

 Fun on Four continues Perth Children’s Hospital Foundation’s long history of funding positive patient experiences.
 Kids can create positive memories at the hospital, with a number of programs running to help kids access the healing nature of play.

-We see up to 400 visitors a day and offer purposeful play, recreation activities and a creative learning environment for children and adolescents of all ages and abilities.
+We see an average of 80 children a day and offer purposeful play, recreation activities and a creative learning environment for children and adolescents of all ages and abilities.

 Keeping Fun on Four fully staffed, with up-to-date resources like arts and crafts, books and more, is thanks in full to our generous donors.